 The directors have assessed whether the use of the going concern assumption is appropriate in preparing these financial statements.
-The directors have made this assessment with respect to a period of one year from the date of approval of these financial statements.
-The directors have concluded that there are no material uncertainties related to events or conditions that may cast significant doubt on the ability of the Charity to continue as a going concern.
+The directors have made this assessment with respect to a period of at least one year from the date of approval of these financial statements including the preparation of future income and expenditure cash flows.
+The directors have concluded there are no material uncertainties that cast doubt on the ability of the Charity to continue as a going concern.
 The directors are of the opinion that the Charity will have sufficient resources to meet its liabilities as they fall due.
 This is because the Charity has sufficient monetary assets, including short term cash balances, which could be readily realised to meet liabilities should there be an unexpected curtailment of income.